mightyBroccoli/bl-imp/README.md

 ```

 #### without any arguments
-Running `main.py` without any arguments, will cause the script to update the local cache and the corresponding `.etag`
+Running `main.py` without any arguments, will cause the tool to update the local cache and the corresponding `.etag`
 file.
-After that the script will output the error and the help message to stderr, before exiting with error code `2`
+After that the script will output the following error followed by the help message to stderr, before exiting with error code `2`

 ```bash
 no outfile assigned